 What it means to be “professional” these days is not what it has meant for previous generations.
 We live in a new age where there is no longer a standard workday, dress code or business code of conduct.

-For instance, instead of formal memos, now you might get a text from a manager.
+For instance, instead of formal memos, now you might send out a text to your team members.
 Rather than pantyhose and pumps, flats and bare legs are acceptable.
 And thanks to smartphones and constant connectivity, gone are the days of interacting with co-workers solely between the hours of 9 a.m. and 5 p.m.

 Professional boundaries have become very hazy in many workplaces.
 This can be particularly tricky if you’re the manager, trying to maintain your professionalism with the people who report to you.
 But there are ways to make sure you’re not crossing that red line with your employees despite the intimate, connected work environment we find ourselves in these days.